SES (company): Global operator

+In September 2022, the European Space Agency (ESA) announced that SES will lead a consortium of 20 European companies to develop and launch Eagle-1, a low Earth orbit satellite to demonstrate and provide early access for European Union governments and institutions to long-distance quantum key distribution (QKD) for ultra-secure data transmissions.
+In May 2023, it was announced that laser communication technology company TESAT will build the QKD module and payload equipment for a secure space-to-ground optical link.

 In October 2022, the SES-20 and SES-21 satellites were successfully launched on an Atlas V rocket from Cape Canaveral.
-The two Boeing-built C-band satellites are part of SES’s programme to clear part of the C-band spectrum for 5G services.
+The two Boeing-built C-band satellites are part of SES's programme to clear part of the C-band spectrum for 5G services.
 SES-20 and SES-21 will be positioned at 103° West and 131° West, respectively, to provide a continued service of TV and radio broadcasts to the US.
 The satellites were expected to begin operations in November 2022.
 SES-21 became operational at 131° West on 1 December 2022.
 SES-20 arrived at the 103° West orbital slot on 5 January 2023 where it will serve as an in-orbit spare satellite in case of failure of other SES satellites used in the C-band clearance programme.

 In October 2022, SES announced that it had launched a content distribution platform dedicated to sports and events, providing coverage over Europe, the Middle East and North Africa, for customers including broadcasters, professional sports leagues, national and international sports associations, and sports rights holders.

 In December 2022, following the acquisition of DRS Global Enterprise Solutions in August 2022, and its merger into SES Government Solutions, the combined subsidiary company was renamed SES Space & Defense, and restructured into two business units, Space Initiatives (using SES's multi-orbit satellite fleet and infrastructure) and Defense Networks (providing multi-operator managed services and end-to-end mission communications).

 On 16 December 2022, the first two O3b mPOWER satellites were successfully launched from Cape Canaveral Space Force Station in Florida at 5:48 pm local time.
 It is expected to take approximately six months for each satellite to reach its designated medium Earth orbit and for commissioning, and the O3b mPower service to start in Q3 2023.